solsoftware/capsula/tutorial.md

 Inside guard or effect function the ```this``` reference points to the host object.
 At the same time, the single argument of guard or effect function points to the state machine object.

 If a transition's guard allows for making a transition, three steps are executed in the following order:
-- exit actions of all exited states (in bottom-up order),
+- exit actions of all exited states (in the bottom-up order),
-- effect of the transition, and
+- the effect of the transition, and
-- entry actions of the entered states (in top-down order).
+- entry actions of all entered states (in the top-down order).

 There are two types of transitions:
 - regular transitions that fire explicitly on a specific event (given as an argument to the ```process``` method) and